ctrf-io/ctrf/docs/intro.md

 There is also collection of official open source reporters and integrations with widely-used testing frameworks and tools, designed to make the generation of CTRF reports as effortless as possible.

 ## What Does CTRF Solve?

-#### Bridging the Gap in Test Reporting
+### Bridging the Gap in Test Reporting

 Often you want to do something programatically with your test results, like analysing test outcomes or integrating results into other tools.
-For this, a standardised data serialisation format is essential when using multiple frameworks.
+For this, a standardized data serialisation format is essential when using multiple frameworks.

 #### Moving Beyond JUnit XML